 The Silver Lining is that now that I am in this period that I refer to as After.
 I am now focused on prevention and giving back.
 I want my daughter to live in a world in which breast cancer is a distant memory.
 We talk about things that we can do to contribute to cancer prevention, everything from eating healthily and exercising to contributing to research initiatives, either literally or financially.

 One of the things that I remember so vividly from my work in academic medical centers (where research is happening in virtually every office and the topic of many if not most meetings!) is that the recruitment of participants is very challenging.
 Most people don’t realize this.
-The Silver Lining is that The Army of Women is bridging this gap AND challenging the scientific community to expand its current focus to include breast cancer prevention research conducted on healthy women.
+The Silver Lining is that The Love Research Army is bridging this gap AND challenging the scientific community to expand its current focus to include breast cancer prevention research conducted on healthy women.